 Students, who endanger their own physical well being or disrupt the campus community, including threatening or attempting suicide, may be interimly suspended from the residence halls and/or the University.
-To be considered for reinstatement to the residence halls and/or the University, the student may be required to provide the Chief Student Conduct Officer with a Psychiatric Evaluation Form completed and signed by a licensed mental health professional indicating that the student is not a threat to himself/herself or the campus community.
-This form may be obtained from the Office of Student Conduct (Student Union Room 205).
+To be considered for reinstatement to the residence halls and/or the University, the student may be required to provide the Chief Student Conduct Officer with a Psychiatric Evaluation Form completed and signed by a Physician indicating that the student is not a threat to himself/herself or the campus community.
+This form may be obtained from the Office of Student Conduct (Student Union Room 205) or University Campus Police Department (Pride Hall).
 Additionally, the parents, legal guardian, and/or significant other may be notified of the incident.
 Students are advised that threatening and/or attempting suicide is a violation of the Student Code of Conduct and may result in disciplinary action by the University.

-ALCOHOL CONSUMPTION REGULATIONS

-(ON AND OFF CAMPUS)
+ALCOHOL CONSUMPTION REGULATIONS (ON AND OFF CAMPUS)